 Coping and support

-- Learn enough about cancer to make decisions about your care.
-Ask your doctor about your cancer, including your treatment options and, if you like, your prognosis.
-As you learn more about cancer, you may become more confident in making treatment decisions.
+- Learn enough about ampullary cancer to make decisions about your care.
+Ask your healthcare team about your cancer, including your test results, treatment options and, if you like, your prognosis.
+As you learn more about ampullary cancer, you may become more confident in making treatment decisions.

 Find someone to talk with.
-Find a good listener who is willing to hear you talk about your hopes and fears.
+Find someone who is willing to listen to you talk about your hopes and fears.
 This may be a friend or family member.
 The concern and understanding of a counselor, medical social worker, clergy member or cancer support group also may be helpful.

-Ask your doctor about support groups in your area.
+Ask your healthcare team about support groups in your area.
 Other sources of information include the National Cancer Institute and the American Cancer Society.

 Preparing for an appointment

-Because appointments can be brief, and because there's often a lot of information to cover, it's a good idea to be well prepared.
-Here's some information to help you get ready, and what to expect from your doctor.
+Because appointments can be brief, it's a good idea to be prepared.
+Here's some information to help you get ready.

 What you can do